Metropolitan District Homeowners’ Rights Task Force

 Metro District Taskforce Testimony

-by DJShulman, 9 months ago
+by DJShulman, about 2 years ago

 I testified at the Feb 26 taskforce meeting about issues with the West Meadow Metro District that are unfortunately all too common.
 I stayed and listened to the discussion among the taskforce members.
 I was dismayed at comments by MaryAnn Marciano McGeady who did not seem to hear or respect testimony and vehemently rejected the suggestion of third party oversight.
 Part of the reason that we are having so many issues with Metro districts in Colorado is that developers violate the Special Districts act and service plans with impunity.
 Colorado has failed in oversight and regulation and failed to protect...
 Continue reading